πŸ’ Hockey Recognition Hub

 How many awards should a hockey team give out?

 For a small team, 8 to 12 awards is usually enough.
-For a banquet or full roster event, 15 to 25 awards can work if they include a mix of serious awards, funny awards, coach awards, and player superlatives.
+For a full banquet or roster event, 15 to 25 awards can work if they include a mix of serious awards, funny awards, coach awards, and player superlatives.

 The Hockey Recognition System